sesleglinm98/Reinforcement-Learning/KillDragonProject/README.md

 In the field_class.py code, the states of the algorithm are calculated.
 According to these states, the q_table table of the reinforcement learning algorithm is created.
 In addition, rewards and penalties are calculated according to the actions taken.

 **rl_q_learning_scratch.py** <br />
 In the rl_q_learning_scratch.py code, the q learning algorithm is created using the numpy module.
 Board_class() and Field() classes are also used in the code.
-In addition to the Reinforcement learning training, the evaluation of the training can be done.
+In addition to the reinforcement learning training, the evaluation of the training can be done.
 Also, the trained models are saved with numpy.save.

+**main.py** <br />
+An object of the Q_Learning class is created in the main.py code and training is started with that object.
+In addition, the evaluation function can be run by loading the pre-trained model.